prasetyobintang/miniproject/README.md

 * this project is built as a **learning & portfolio mini project**
 * test documentation (scope, scenario, test case) is written before automation
-* current automation covers login and cart features
+* current automation covers login, cart features, and filter
 * CI/CD with GitHub Actions will be added in the next phase